JuliaArrays/ArrayInterface.jl/README.md

 Return an instance of the LU factorization object with the correct type cheaply.

+## safevec(v)

+Is a form of `vec` which is safe for all values in vector spaces, i.e. if is already a vector, like an AbstractVector or Number, it will return said AbstractVector or Number.

 ## zeromatrix(u::AbstractVector)

 Creates the zero'd matrix version of `u`.
 Note that this is unique because